Series: Container Networking Deep Dive

 kind-control-plane NotReady control-plane 13s v1.35.0

 Why?
-No CNI config β†’ Kubelet marks the Node as NotReady (as seen in Step 1) β†’ The Node is tainted with node.kubernetes.io/not-ready:NoSchedule β†’ The Scheduler cannot place the Pod on any Node β†’ The Pod stays in Pending indefinitely.
+No CNI config β The Container Runtime is responsible for loading CNI plugins.
+In this setup, containerd finds no valid config in its CNI conf directory and reports NetworkReady=false via the CRI Status API β Kubelet polls this status and marks the Node as NotReady β The Node is tainted with node.kubernetes.io/not-ready:NoSchedule β The Scheduler cannot place the Pod on any Node β The Pod stays in Pending indefinitely.

 Now, we will prove that CNI is just: a binary + environment variables + JSON via stdin.
 No magic involved.
 But let's me show you complete flows first (made with Mermaid)